acemod/ACE3/documentation/feature/medical-system.md

 ##### 2.2.1.5 Cut wounds**

 - Slicing wounds made with a sharp instrument, leaving even edges.
 They may be as minimal as a paper cut or as significant as a surgical incision.
-- Sources: vehicle crashes, grenades, explosions, artillery shells, backblast, stabs
+- Sources: vehicle crashes, grenades, explosions, artillery shells, backblast, stabs.
 - Effects: pain - light, bleeding - speed depends on length and size of the wound.

 ##### 2.2.1.6 Lacerations (tears)

 - these are separating wounds that produce ragged edges.
 They are produced by a tremendous force against the body, either from an internal source or from an external source like a punch.
-- Sources: vehicle crashes, punches
+- Sources: vehicle crashes, punches.
 - Effects: pain - light, bleeding - slow to medium speed (depends on wound size).

 ##### 2.2.1.7 Velocity wound